platformio/platformio-docs/plus/debugging.rst

 option.

 .. warning::
-    You will need to install debug tool drivers depending on your system:
+    You will need to install debug tool drivers depending on your operating system.
+Please check "Drivers" section for debugging tool below.

-    :Windows:
-        Please check official documentation for your debug tool and install required drivers or use related tools, such as Zadig.

-    :Mac:
-        You don't need to install extra drivers.
-Nevertheless, please check official documentation.

-    :Linux:
-        Please install "udev" rules :ref:`faq_udev_rules`

 .. contents::
     :local: